-Packet Filter

-IP Passthrough

-NAT Default Server

-Firewall Advanced
+Packet May be On or Off

-May be On or Off
+IP Passthrough May be On or Off

-May be On or Off
+NAT Default Server May be On or Off

-May be On or Off
+Firewall Advanced May be On or Off

 The links at the top of the Firewall page access a series of pages to allow you to configure security features of your device.
 The following sections give brief descriptions of these pages.